mcdonc/djangocon2012-pyramid-talk/presentation.rst

 - If I had just come to Python, I'd probably be using it.

-.. if i had been in a cryogenic freeze for the past 13 years, when I woke up I'd get obsessed with Django instead of getting obsessed with Zope.
+.. if i had been in a cryogenic freeze for the past 13 years it would be my intro to Python instead of Zope.

 .. image:: gettingitright.jpg
    :align: center